Anti-Bullying

 How we deal with bullying at St. Mark’s

 Children at St. Mark’s learn about bullying through the curriculum.
-In particular, the catholic social teaching objectives we follow as a school, support children to recognise the signs of bullying and understand why we do not tolerate this behaviour at St. Mark’s and in society.
+In particular, the catholic social teaching objectives and the RHSE and safeguarding curriculum, support children to recognise the signs of bullying and understand why we do not tolerate this behaviour at St. Mark’s and in society.
 We also encourage children to have confidence in themselves to report any kind of poor behaviour or bullying as we know confidence and self-esteem are crucial to every child’s development.

 We also participate in the annual campaign of ‘Anti-bullying Week’ that happens every year in the Autumn term.
 All school staff receive training on recognising the potential signs of bullying and children are encouraged to speak to school staff in the first instance if they witness or are a victim of any bullying.